Quantco/spox/README.md

 ### Graphs

-The starting point to construction a computational graph are the source input arrows.
+The starting point to construction a computational graph are the source input vars.
-Since source inputs must be named in ONNX, it is strongly recommended to use the `spox.arguments` or `spox.arguments_dict` functions to construct these initial `Arrow`s.
+Since source inputs must be named in ONNX, it is strongly recommended to use the `spox.arguments` or `spox.arguments_dict` functions to construct these initial `Var`s.
-For example, `arguments(**kwargs: Type) -> Tuple[Arrow, ...]` returns source `Arrow`s of the given `Type`s and of names the same as the keys.
+For example, `arguments(**kwargs: Type) -> Tuple[Var, ...]` returns source `Var`s of the given `Type`s and of names the same as the keys.

-To finish constructing an ONNX graph, one must also explicitly specify which `Arrow`s should be outputs of the graph.
+To finish constructing an ONNX graph, one must also explicitly specify which `Var`s should be outputs of the graph.
 To this end, use the `spox.results` function.
-For example, `results(**kwargs: Arrow) -> Graph` returns a graph where results are the given Arrows, with the result names as in the keys.
+For example, `results(**kwargs: Var) -> Graph` returns a graph where results are the given Vars, with the result names as in the keys.

 Importantly, all names used as `argument` and `result` names must be unique.
-However, the same `Arrow` may be associated to more than one output name.
+However, the same `Var` may be associated to more than one output name.

 An `onnx.ModelProto` object may finally be build from a Spox `Graph` using the `Graph.to_onnx_model` function.